 The coursework prepares you to take fitness assessments, prescribe exercise programs commensurate with the client's needs and goals, educate people about basic nutritional concepts, gives you knowledge and practice in leading individuals with special conditions, diseases, and disorders, and the chance to learn about the organization and management of a fitness/wellness facility.

 There are elective classes to prepare you for certification as a personal trainer, strength and conditioning coach, and group fitness instructor.
 Most students graduate with the American College of Sports Medicine Personal Trainer certification (ACSM CPT), and/or the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist (NSCA CSCS), and/or USAW Sport Performance Coach certification and/or group of fitness certification (usually from ACSM, AFAA or NETA).

-Contact Dr. Kim Fischer for more information about the Health Promotion Program.
+Contact Dr. Kim Fischer for more information about the Exercise Science & Health Promotion Program.

 Health/fitness/recreation related areas such as corporate fitness/wellness programs, cardiac rehabilitation, YMCA/YWCA's/private health and commercial fitness clubs, government or private agencies, college and university athletic teams or recreational facilities and community recreation centers.

-Otterbein University requires all seniors in our Allied Health, Health Education, Health Promotion and Fitness, and Sport Management programs to complete an internship.
+Otterbein University requires all seniors in our Allied Health, Health Education, Exercise Science & Health Promotion, and Sport Management programs to complete an internship.
 This opportunity allows you to integrate your formal academic preparation with a semester-long practical work experience.